HL7/davinci-alerts/temp/usecases.md

 b) not all the resources listed above may be present in the source system.
 (For a more detailed discussion of when required resources may be absent, see the section on [Must Support])
 {:.highlight-note}

-### Formally Defining the Da Vinci Admit and Discharge Notification Message
+### Formal Definition of the Da Vinci Admit and Discharge Notification Message

-As documented in the Framework page, there are two alternatives to defining the Bundle components using FHIR artifacts.

-#### FHIR Profiles
-{:.no_toc}

 The following FHIR Profiles can be used to formally define this resource graph for the admission and discharge event.
 Note that except for the first profile listed below, these profiles constrain their references to other profiles within the same bundle.